Estimated reading time: 12 minutes

 By the onset of World War 2, George Reeves’s acting career was doing fairly well.
 He worked in five Hopalong Cassidy films before landing the lead in a war drama called So Proudly We Hail! opposite Claudette Colbert.
 However, with the war now in full swing Reeves enlisted in the US Army.
 He spent his time in uniform performing in an Army Air Corps patriotic Broadway spectacle titled Winged Victory and making training films.

-After the war Hollywood production was scaled back, and Reeves struggled.
-He actually made ends meet for a time manually digging cesspools.
+Post-war Hollywood production was scaled back, and Reeves struggled to find work.
+Despite his previous successes, he actually made ends meet for a time manually digging cesspools.
 In 1953, Reeves landed a small part in From Here to Eternity, his second Best Picture project.
 Two years before this, however, Reeves scored his career-defining part.
 In 1951 at age 37 George Reeves became Superman.

 Not Superman’s Style

 Reeves was not initially attracted to the role.
 Like most Hollywood folk, he viewed television as subordinate to film and a step backward for a successful professional actor.
 However, in short order his name and persona became household icons.
-For a driven actor with a compulsion for his craft, this turned out to be a two-edged sword.
+For a driven actor serious about his craft, this turned out to be a two-edged sword.

 A Great Success